asisadh/laravel-docker/README.md

-Brief info: This project hovers over the concept of a apartment booking system.
+Brief info: This project provides a docker system for any laravel projects.

 [Docker Cheats]